exercism/configlet/README.md

 The primary function of configlet is to do _linting_: checking if a track's configuration files are correctly structured - both syntactically and semantically.
 Misconfigured tracks may not sync correctly, may look wrong on the website, or may present a suboptimal user experience.
-Therefore configlet's guards play an important part in maintaining the integrity of Exercism.
+Configlet's checks are therefore important for maintaining the integrity of Exercism.

 The `configlet lint` command is still under development.
 The list of currently implemented checks is [here](https://github.com/exercism/configlet/issues/249).